 Looking at the photos above, you may have noticed a pagoda high above one of the mountains visible from all over town.
 It’s called Bajiaolou Palace and is even illuminated at night.
 I tried my best to find it.
 But despite asking numerous locals in the area and consulting a map, I ultimately came up short.

 For those interested in using Fenghuang as a base from which to visit nearby areas, there are a few interesting day trips you can try.
 One involves seeing Qiliang Cave and the Southern Great Wall in the same day, while the other is a visit to the gorgeous Miao village of Dehang.
-Each of these trips will be covered in depth in future articles.

 As mentioned above, Fenghuang is extremely touristy (while, oddly enough, being virtually unknown to most foreign visitors).
 I was well aware of this before my visit, having read lots of people’s complaints about how crowded and commercialized everything was.
 Yet I still wanted to visit anyway to see the views of the river and stilt houses for myself.